CDLUC3/ezid/doc/apidoc.2.rst

 -------------------------------

-A DOI identifier created by EZID must have title, creator, publisher, and publication year metadata any time its status is public (see `Identifier status`_ above).
+A DOI identifier created by EZID must have title, creator, publisher, and publication year metadata any time its status is not reserved (see `Identifier status`_ above).
 Other than that, EZID imposes no requirements on the presence or form of citation metadata, but uploading at least minimal citation metadata to EZID is strongly